chloehellberg/galactic-calculator/README.md

 ## Description/Spec Details

-- Test #1 Describe: Create a method to calculate person's age in Mercury years (Mercury year is .24 Earth years).
+- Test #1
+  * Describe: Create a method to calculate person's age in Mercury years (Mercury year is .24 Earth years).
+  * Input:
+  * Output:
 ---

-- Test #2 Describe: Create a method to calculate person's age in Venus years (Venus year is 0.62 Earth years).
+- Test #2
+  * Describe: Create a method to calculate person's age in Venus years (Venus year is 0.62 Earth years).
+  * Input:
+  * Output:
 ---

+* Test #3
-- Test #3 Describe: Create a method to calculate person's age in Mars years (Mars year is 1.88 Earth years).
+  * Describe: Create a method to calculate person's age in Mars years (Mars year is 1.88 Earth years).
+  * Input:
+  * Output:
 ---

-- Test #4 Describe: Create a method to calculate person's age in Jupiter years (Jupiter year is 11.86 Earth years).
+- Test #4
+  * Describe: Create a method to calculate person's age in Jupiter years (Jupiter year is 11.86 Earth years).
+  * Input:
+  * Output:
 ---

-- Test #5 Describe: Create a method to calculate how many years a user has left on Mercury.
+- Test #5
+  * Describe: Create a method to calculate how many years a user has left on Mercury.
 Life expectancy will be 80 years in this test.
+  * Input:
+  * Output:
 ---

-- Test #6 Describe: Create a method to calculate how many years a user has left on Venus.
+- Test #6
+  * Describe: Create a method to calculate how many years a user has left on Venus.
 Life expectancy will be 80 years in this test.
+  * Input:
+  * Output:
 ---

-- Test #7 Describe: Create a method to calculate how many years a user has left on Mars.
+- Test #7
+  * Describe: Create a method to calculate how many years a user has left on Mars.
 Life expectancy will be 80 years in this test.
+  * Input:
+  * Output:
 ---

-- Test #8 Describe: Create a method to calculate how many years a user has left on Jupiter.
+- Test #8
+  * Describe: Create a method to calculate how many years a user has left on Jupiter.
 Life expectancy will be 80 years in this test.
+  * Input:
+  * Output:
 ---

 ## Setup/Installation Requirements

+* _Clone galactic-calculator repository from GitHub_
-* _Clone the application to your desktop_
+* _Run npm install to install application dependencies to your environment_
-* _This project currently doesn't have a UI and is only used for testing._

-_Please note that this requires an dev environment that includes Jest for testing purposes._
+* _Once dependencies are intalled, type npm run test to check if all tests are passing with Jest_

 ## Known Bugs